Joolz Aer+ Stroller Review – Is It Better than Competitors?

 Joolz Aer+ Stroller – Is It Worth It?

 The release of the new Joolz Aer+ stroller version is making many parents ask whether it’s worth the upgrade.
-What’s new?
-Were all the annoying features of Joolz Aer corrected?
+Were all the annoying features like the non-foldable bumper bar of the original Joolz Aer corrected?

-The new version offers only slight improvements so if you already own the Joolz Aer I wouldn’t necessarily buy the + version.
-Especially since it does NOT come with the rain cover anymore like the now discounted standard version.
+The new version offers only slight improvements, so if you already own the “old” Joolz Aer I wouldn’t necessarily buy the + version.
+Especially since it does NOT come with the rain cover anymore, like the now discounted standard version.

 The recline is deeper offering near flat recline (in the European version at least, because it’s not as deep US & Australian versions due to recline laws on compact strollers – it makes the stroller less stable).

-However, it’s still a zipper-regulated recline that now will require stuffing even more material.
+However, the recline is a zipper-regulated recline, which is a pain and in my opinion, one of the biggest cons of this stroller.
+I was never able to pull it back up with one hand and stuffing the straps with another hand isn’t ideal.
 Not to mention the brake is in the middle which when the stroller is reclined deeper will be harder to reach.
-It’s also less convenient to push when the stroller is reclined more because you have to reach over it.
+It’s also less convenient to push when the stroller is reclined more, because you have to reach over it.

-The canopy is minimally larger and the huge peekaboo mesh is smaller, but still doesn’t offer the flap.
+The canopy large and the huge peekaboo mesh is small enough to see the child and not let too much sun in, but still doesn’t offer a flap to block the inside completely.

-The biggest difference though is that now the bumper bar is foldable with the stroller.
-It was a deal-breaker for me because the bumper bar was a big pain to reattach and detach, so for this feature alone I’d pay extra and exchange the stroller myself but overall I’d probably wait for the next version.
+On Aer+ model the biggest difference is that now the bumper bar is foldable with the stroller.
+It was a deal-breaker for me on the original, because the bumper bar was a big pain to reattach and detach, so for this feature alone I’d pay extra and exchange the stroller myself.

 Maneuverability & Design